 Peter Arendt, P.Eng.

-To foster TNDC’s long-term sustainable growth, we must embrace an innovative, progressive mindset.
-We need to identify opportunities to provide diverse services that complement TNDC’s traditional business areas while capitalizing on TNDC’s strong reputation, extensive experience, strategic partnerships and local advantage.
+To foster TNDC’s long-term sustainable growth, the company must embrace an innovative, progressive mindset beyond its traditional business model and explore opportunities inside and outside the territory.
+TNDC is actively seeking to identify and pursue opportunities which diversify services that complement TNDC’s traditional business areas while capitalizing on TNDC’s experience, partnerships and local advantage.

 We’ve had many projects in Tahltan territory through our Rescan Tahltan Environmental Consultants (RTEC) partnership, and the experience has been excellent.
 TNDC’s management team has been an honorable and knowledgeable group to work with.
 They always look at ways to make things work, and we have developed lasting friendships.
 It’s been an honour to work together.Clem Pelletierformer CEO, Rescan Group

 TNDC is a great place to work.
 The atmosphere in the office is friendly, open, and honest, and there is always humour and laughter.
 I like that TNDC maintains an active approach of hiring locally and offers training within that position.
 Employees are highly encouraged and supported to advance professionally, which ripples into advancing personally as well.Rhonda QuockOffice Manager, TNDC

 We formed our Tahltan Aeronigma Geodis Wilson partnership in 2011.
 It’s been an honour to partner with TNDC for the opportunity to provide our wide-range of global logistical services and be a part of a world class organization built on mutual cooperation, trust and respect.
 They’re a terrific group of educated, business friendly people eager to learn and work with us.Adam J. WicksteadPresident, Aeronigma Solutions Inc.